Last Updated December 6, 2024

 Engaged brands are more likely to earn mentions and recommendations.

-Building relationships within your community creates trust and increases the likelihood that they’ll share your brand with others.
+Building relationships within your community (and with some of the best PR communities) creates trust and increases the likelihood that they’ll share your brand with others.

 4. Leverage social proof